geekhubdk/geekhub/README.md

 #Contributing
 Everybody is very welcome to help building a better Geekhub.
 If you like, then take a look in the issue list, and see if there is anything you whould like to fix.
 If you have a awesome idea - make an issue so we can discuss.

+#Getting it to run
+* Clone the repository localy.
+* Press that F5 key :)
+* Mails is delivered to a local folder on your drive: C:\mails.
+Use a mail client to open (like Thunderbird).